santoshurlam/Flappy-Bird-using-RL/README.md

 **Description**: To train agent to reach goal state by using different Algorithms,Directions of agent is also considerd.In 6x6 and 8x8 minigrid.

+## Requirements
+To run this environment, you need to have the following libraries installed:
+- numpy
+- matplotlib
+- gymnasium
+- minigrid

 **Installation:**